What is Ad Refresh?

 The declaration asks you to identify what triggers a refresh:

-User actions: Ads only change based on a user initiated navigation.
+User behaviour: Ads only change based on a user-initiated navigation.
 There is no minimum refresh interval for ads triggered in this way.
 This method might apply to single-page-applications that allow the user to navigate without loading a new URL.

-Event driven content changes: Ads are refreshed based on a user initiated action that triggers a change in content.
+Event-driven content changes: Ads are refreshed based on custom events pre-defined by the publisher.
 Such triggers can only be used to refresh ads after a minimum of 30 seconds.
-This action might be used in a page that allows the user to click to “read more” or flick between gallery images
+For example, when a publisher refreshes a page with new content, this may trigger the ad to refresh.

 Having your ad unit refresh is not guaranteed to increase revenue, even in the short term.
 Some factors worth considering include: